ravkash/SAPOnAzureTalk-podcast/README.md

 ## SAP on Azure Talk

+### Discussions, guest talks, and debates about SAP on Azure

 If you'd like us to talk about any particular topic or have comments, questions, or feedback - get in touch at **connect[at]SAPonAzureTalk.com**
 <br> <br>
 Hosts: [**Ravi Kashyap**](https://linkedin.kashyap.one) and [**Nathan Weaver**](https://linkedin.com/in/NathanWeaverSAP)